Monitoring child and teen exposure to food and beverage advertising: About

 - television and online

-Advertising to children has expanded with television and digital media.
-Children are more connected than ever, and screen time has increased over time.
-The fact that many children have their own devices makes it easier to target ads at them.
+Child and teen exposure to food advertising has expanded with television and digital media.
+Children and teens are more connected than ever, and screen time has increased over the years.
+The fact that many children and teens have their own devices makes it easier to target ads at them.

 What we're doing

-- recommend limiting children's exposure to food advertising and give tips on how to do so as part of Canada's Food Guide
+Through Canada’s food guide we recommend limiting child and teen exposure to food advertising and give tips on how to do so.

 Related resources